blockcolabs/nifty-horns-contracts-repo/README.md

 - `pub event Deposit(id: UInt64, to: Address?)`

     Emitted when a Card is deposited into a collection. `id` refers to the global Card ID.
 If the collection was in an account's storage when it was deposited, `to` will show the address of the account that it was deposited to.
 If the collection was not in storage when the Card was deposited, `to` will be `nil`.

+## Nifty Horns Marketplace

+The `contracts/NiftyHornsMarket.cdc` contract allows users to create a sale object in their account to sell their Cards.

+When a user wants to sell their Card, they create a sale collection in their account and specify a beneficiary of a cut of the sale if they wish.

+A Nifty Horns Sale Collection contains a capability to the owner's card collection that allows the sale to withdraw the card when it is purchased.

+When another user wants to buy the Card that is for sale, they simply send their fungible tokens to the `purchase` function and if they sent the correct amount, they get the Card back.

+#### Events for Market-related actions

+- `pub event CardListed(id: UInt64, price: UFix64, seller: Address?)`

+   Emitted when a user lists a Card for sale in their SaleCollection.

+- `pub event CardPriceChanged(id: UInt64, newPrice: UFix64, seller: Address?)`

+   Emitted when a user changes the price of their Card.

+- `pub event CardPurchased(id: UInt64, price: UFix64, seller: Address?)`

+   Emitted when a user purchases a Card that is for sale.

+- `pub event CardWithdrawn(id: UInt64, owner: Address?)`

+   Emitted when a seller withdraws their Card from their SaleCollection.

+- `pub event CutPercentageChanged(newPercent: UFix64, seller: Address?)`

+   Emitted when a seller changes the percentage cut that is taken from their sales and sent to a beneficiary.